-The population likely to abuse 2-methyl-AP-237 appears to be the same as those abusing prescription opioid analgesics, heroin, tramadol, depressants, fentanyl, and other synthetic opioid substances.
-This is evidenced by the types of drugs co-identified in 2-methyl-AP-237 associated fatal and nonfatal overdose cases.
-Because abusers of 2-methyl-AP-237 are likely to obtain it through unregulated sources, the identity, purity, and quantity are uncertain and inconsistent, thus posing significant adverse health risks to the end user.
-2-methyl-AP-237 may pose potential health and safety risks for users.
-The positive identification of this substance in numerous overdose and at least ten post-mortem cases is of concern to the public safety.
+The population likely to abuse 2-methyl AP-237 appears to be the same as those abusing prescription opioid analgesics, heroin, tramadol, depressants, fentanyl, and other synthetic opioid substances.
+This is evidenced by the types of drugs co-identified with 2-methyl AP-237 in associated fatal and nonfatal overdose cases.
+Because abusers of 2-methyl AP-237 are likely to obtain this substance through unregulated sources, the identity, purity, and quantity are uncertain and inconsistent.
+Due to this, 2-methyl AP-237 poses significant adverse health and safety risks for end users.
+Thus, the positive identification of this substance in numerous overdoses and at least ten postmortem cases is of concern to the public safety.